NoesisVision/noesis-docs/docs/explore.md

 - Set up automated documentation generation
 - Integrate Noesis with your development workflow
-- Share your architecture documentation with your team or AI agents
+- Share your exported architecture documentation with your team or AI agents